Wolves in folklore, religion and mythology: Germanic

 Norse mythology prominently includes three malevolent wolves, in particular: the giant Fenrisulfr or Fenrir, eldest child of Loki and Angrboda who was feared and hated by the Æsir, and Fenrisulfr's children, Sköll and Hati.
 Fenrir is bound by the gods, but is ultimately destined to grow too large for his bonds and devour Odin during the course of Ragnarök.
 At that time, he will have grown so large that his upper jaw touches the sky while his lower touches the earth when he gapes.
 He will be slain by Odin's son, Viðarr, who will either stab him in the heart or rip his jaws asunder, according to different accounts.
 Fenrir's two offspring will, according to legend, devour the sun and moon at Ragnarök.
 On the other hand, however, the wolves Geri and Freki were the Norse god Odin's faithful pets who were reputed to be "of good omen."

 Wolves were seen as both being negative and positive to the Norse people.
-On one hand, they can represent chaos and destruction (e.g. Fenrir, Skoll, and Hati), while on the other hand, they can also represent bravery, loyalty, protection, and wisdom.
+On one hand, they represent the untameable forces of nature (e.g. Fenrir, Skoll, and Hati), while on the other hand, they can also represent bravery, loyalty, protection, and wisdom.

 In the Hervarar saga, king Heidrek is asked by Gestumblindi (Odin), "What is that lamp which lights up men, but flame engulfs it, and wargs grasp after it always."
 Heidrek knows the answer is the Sun, explaining: "She lights up every land and shines over all men, and Skoll and Hatti are called wargs.
 Those are wolves, one going before the sun, the other after the moon."

 But wolves also served as mounts for more or less dangerous humanoid creatures.
 For instance, Gunnr's horse was a kenning for "wolf" on the Rök runestone, in the Lay of Hyndla, the völva Hyndla rides a wolf, and to Baldr's funeral, the gýgr Hyrrokin arrived on a wolf.

 Wolf or Wulf is used as a surname, given name, and a name among Germanic-speaking peoples.
 "Wolf" is also a component in other Germanic names: